-Basis Step: If G has fewer than seven vertices then the result is obvious.

-Inductive step: Let n>=7.
-We assume that all simple graphs with n-1 vertices are 6 colorable.
+- Basis Step: If G has fewer than seven vertices then the result is obvious.
+Suppose that G has n vertices with $n \le 7$ . - Inductive step: We assume that all simple graphs with n-1 vertices are 6 colorable.
 Because of planarity and Euler's theorem we know that G has a vertex v with degree less than 6.
 Remove v from G and all adjacent edges to v.
 The remaining subgraph has n-1 vertices and by the induction hypothesis it can be properly colored by 6 colors.
 Since v has at most 5 adjacent vertices in G, then v can be colored with a color different from all of its neighbours.
 This ends the proof.